Dr. Jessica Fanguy-Cortez, LPC-S, NCC, NCSC.

 The College of Business Administration is accredited by the AACSB International – The Association to Advance Collegiate Schools of Business.
-The College of Education has earned full status accreditation from the National Council for Accreditation of Teacher Education.
+The College of Education and Behavioral Sciences has earned full status accreditation from the National Council for Accreditation of Teacher Education.
+The Masters of Clinical Mental Health and School Counseling programs are accredited by the Council of Accreditation of Counseling and Related Educational Programs (CACREP).
 The Specialist in School Psychology degree program has the full approval of the National Association of School Psychologists.
+The Master of Science in Nursing program at Nicholls State University offered in affiliation with the Intercollegiate Consortium for a Master of Science in Nursing (ICMSN) program is accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K Street, NW Suite 750, Washington, DC 20001, 202-887-6791.

 DEGREES AWARDED – Concentrations